Fed balm lifts shares to record high amid tussle over yuan

 "Markets were buoyed as data flow didn't live up to the strong-inflation narrative, and amid repeated guidance from senior central bank figures that the current rise in inflation is temporary," ANZ analysts wrote in a note.

 Chinese stocks in particular hit a 2-1/2-month high on financial services and consumer gains.
-The blue-chip CSI300 index jumped 3%, while the benchmark Shanghai Composite Index advanced 2.4%, reaching their highest levels since early March.
-Hong Kong’s Hang Seng index rose 1.43%.
+The blue-chip CSI300 index (.CSI300) jumped 3%, while the benchmark Shanghai Composite Index (.SSEC) advanced 2.4%, reaching their highest levels since early March.
+Hong Kong's Hang Seng index (.HIS) rose 1.43%.

 "As China's economic recovery continues and commodities prices start to stabilise, that would help ease inflation worries and repair investor sentiment," said Hong Hao, head of research at BoCom International.